 Second, if you run out of the traditional herbs for making pesto (i.e., basil and / or parsley), you can substitute other leafy green vegetables.
 You won’t get the enticing aroma that herbs impart but you’ll still get the nutrition, the color and the distinct flavor of the substituted vegetable.

-- 4 to 6 tbsps. of olive oil (doesn’t have to be extra virgin)
+- 4 to 6 tablespoons olive oil (doesn’t have to be extra virgin)

-- a small bunch of Chinese broccoli (leaves only; reserve the stalks for another dish), finely chopped
+- 1 small bunch Chinese broccoli (leaves only; reserve the stalks for another dish), finely chopped

 - Heat the olive oil in a frying pan.